TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All products are personally reviewed and tested in accordance with our Review Methodology.

-But which are strong enough to be practical but still truly eco-friendly?
+There are plenty of supposedly sustainable trash bag alternatives on the market, but which are strong enough to be practical but still truly eco-friendly?

 ✔ Plant-Based Materials